Casehero

 The early anti-depressants were only marketed to specialists and not to general practitioners or end consumers.
 In itself, the marketing and value proposition limited itself to a niche segment – the specialists – and was seen as something most people don’t want to be associated with.

-Moreover, Prozac was marketed as a drug not only for depression but also for transforming personalities and giving them a ‘better life’, and also treat OCD and panic disorder.
-It shifted the goodness of the drug away from only clinical depression, to rather a life-changing drug, and to also other diseases perhaps not treated that well like OCD and panic disorder.
+Moreover, Prozac was marketed as a drug not only for depression but also for transforming personalities and giving them a ‘better life,’ and also to treat OCD and panic disorder.
+It shifted the goodness of the drug away from only clinical depression to rather a life-changing drug and also to other diseases perhaps not treated that well, like OCD and panic disorder.

 How was the value proposition of Paxil differentiated from that of Prozac?

 “Your life is waiting” seemed to strike a chord with the population.
-Their website lets people take a self-test to diagnose if they were suffering from SAD, thus focusing on educating the market on the disease rather than just the goodness or benefits of the drug.
-It gives the people the opportunity to realize what they may be missing out on by ignoring the signs of SAD, and rather choose Paxil to be able to live a fuller and a better life.
+Their website lets people take a self-test to diagnose if they are suffering from SAD, thus focusing on educating the market on the disease rather than just the goodness or benefits of the drug.
+It gives the people the opportunity to realize what they may be missing out on by ignoring the signs of SAD and rather choose Paxil to be able to live a fuller and better life.

 2. Why did the early antidepressants (the MAOIs and tricyclics) fail to achieve widespread acceptance in the market?